I Built a Stable Planetary System with 416 Planets in the Habitable Zone - Facts So Romantic - Nautilus

 But we are making progress on NEarth (also called “Eta-Earth”).
 The first Earth-sized planet orbiting another sun was discovered in 2010.
 Thanks in large part to NASA’s Kepler Space Telescope, we now know of hundreds of Earth-sized worlds, and a handful as small as Mars and Mercury.

 Kepler’s primary mission was to determine the abundance of Earth-sized planets orbiting at Earth-like distances around Sun-like stars.
-This is just NEarth for stars like our suns.
+This is just NEarth for stars like our sun.
 But NEarth might be different for different types of stars.
 Unfortunately, by 2013, Kepler lost two reaction wheels—essential for pointing the telescope—and had to abandon its primary mission after acquiring about four years’ worth of data.
 Kepler has good statistics on planets orbiting suns on Mercury-like orbits but not Earth-like.
 Bummer.
 (A few years ago Kepler was reincarnated in a new mode called K2, still finding planets but without hope of measuring NEarth.)

+But I’m hoping for some super-habitable systems with 10, 20, or hundreds of potentially life-bearing planets.

 The habitable zone is the ring around a star where the conditions are right for liquid water on a planet’s surface to exist.
 Those are the planets counted in NEarth.
 But different stars have different habitable zones: Those of red dwarf stars, cooler and fainter than our sun, are much closer; and those of brighter, hotter stars are farther out.
 Kepler succeeded in estimating NEarth for red dwarf stars since, for these stars, measuring Mercury-sized orbits works well enough: at least a sixth of red dwarf stars—and up to half—has an Earth-sized planet in the habitable zone.
 Not too shabby, red dwarfs!